SBRT In Early Stage Breast Cancer - Clinical Trial

 - A single radiation dose of 21 Gy (Gray) will be given to your breast cancer.

-- Surgery will be done to remove your tumor, within 10 days of completing radiation.
+- Surgery will be done to remove your tumor, within 10 days of finishing radiation.

 - We will obtain tumor tissue from your surgery to understand how breast cancer responds to radiation.

-- Digital photographs and quality of life questionnaires will be obtained prior to the single radiation dose and at 6 months, 1 year, 2 years and 3 years after treatment.
+- We will take digital photographs and ask you to fill out quality of life questionnaires before the single radiation dose and at 6 months, 1 year, 2 years and 3 years after treatment.

 -- The photographs will be used to see how your breasts look before and after surgery and radiation treatment.